“If you could only pick one destination, what would be your absolute favorite must visit destination anywhere in the world?”

 But a town needs more than just jaw-dropping scenery to stand out in New Zealand’s parade of non-stop beauty.
 Luckily, Queenstown’s got plenty more to offer.
 There’s an activity there for pretty much anyone – whether you’re into heart-racing bungy jumps, hitting the ski slopes, or barbecuing on the beach.
 You can dance the night away or relax with a glass of local wine; you can climb a mountain or ride the Skyline Gondola to the top.
 Either way, the views are spectacular.

 Of course, you might find Queenstown too busy or touristy.
 That’s when you hop in a rental car and head to mellow Wanaka, quiet and rugged Glenorchy, or quaint little Arrowtown.
 Beauty is literally around every corner in the Southern Lakes, and the drive itself is worth any journey.”

 “Watching the red hot magma erupt from a volcano crater at a distance in the dark was one of the most surreal experience I had ever had.
 While some volcano eruptions are dangerous, others are mild enough that you can see it for yourself in close(ish) proximity and Stromboli Island, part of the Aeolian Islands in Sicily, Italy is one of those locations.
 We hiked up the sandy, steep mountain side in the cool evening air, reaching one of the craters just as the sun was setting, revealing a glorious view.
 We all settled in a comfortable spot, our eyes fixated on the crater, waiting for an eruption.

-Five eruptions we witnessed that night before descending in the dark with only our head torches.
+That night we witnessed no less than five eruptions before descending in the dark with only our head torches.
 I had originally been skeptical about the experience, but the scene of the eruptions have now been forever etched in my mind.”